Letters from Harold Edward 'Pompey' Elliott to his family, January 1918 - May 1918 - Part 17

 price he was willing to pay for

-victory & they told him to go
+Victory & they told him to go

-already to victory - so you see
+ahead to victory – So you see

 we have much to accomplish